On the powerful values of polynomials over number fields: Introduction and main results

 The structure of this paper is as follows.
-In section \ref{anbdh}, we give the preliminaries containing the height functions on number fields and the main result of \cite{su-ion} that will use in the proof of \ref{mainpol1}.
-Section \ref{VCAP} is devoted to recall the Diophantine approximation on bounded degree extensions of number fields by focusing on the truncated version of the conjecture \ref {vojta0}.
-The last section \ref{mainproof1} contains the proofs of \ref{mainpol1} and \ref{cor1}.
+In Sec. \ref{anbdh}, we give the preliminaries on height functions over number fields and also the main result of \cite{Ih2008} that will use in proof of \ref{mainpol1}.
+In Sec. \ref{VCAP}, we provide some definitions and terminologies of Diophantine approximation to ba able for stating the equivalent versions of Vojta's conjecture on bounded degree algebraic points over number fields.
+The section contains proofs of \ref{mainpol1} and \ref{cor1}.